-(d) At the conclusion of an investigation, the executive director may notify the complainant and the respondent that the investigation has been closed.
-The executive director may reveal additional information regarding the resolution of an investigation if necessary to prevent retaliation against the complainant or witnesses, to prevent other violations of chapter 84 or 97, HRS, or for other good cause.

-(e) Nothing in these rules shall require the commission to reveal the source of a complaint.
-[Eff] (Auth: HRS §§84-31(a)(5), 91-2, 91-8.5, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-8.5, 97-6)
+(d) At the conclusion of an investigation, the executive director may notify the complainant and the alleged violator or respondent that the investigation has been closed.
+The executive director may reveal additional information regarding the resolution of an investigation if necessary to prevent retaliation against the complainant or witnesses, to provide guidance on or to prevent other violations of chapter 84 or 97, HRS, or for other good cause as directed by the commission. (e) Nothing in these rules shall require the commission to reveal the source of any matter under investigation.
+[Eff NOV 2 8 2020 ] (Auth: HRS §§84-31(a)(5), 91-2, 91-8.5, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-8.5, 97-6)